-Caching Choices
+Cache Choices

 PrivateEye can set aside memory in which to retain discarded images.
-When you close an image and the cache is configured, then the image is moved into the cache.
+When configured, if you close an image it will be placed in the cache.
+Then if you later try to view that image again, the cached entry will be retrieved instead of re-loading the image